pablokurskii/scala-advanced-fp/memo.md

 Thread vs Future
 * thread not returnvalue
 * use notify/wait to wait for result in Threads, use Await.result(future) to automatically resolve when result is available

+#28
+* Ugly used nested onComplete must be replaced by  for-comprehensions ... see example
+* for fallbacks and exceptions use .recover, recoverWIth or .fallbackTo